webiny/benchmark/README.md

 1. Amend the `benchmarks/hc-write-data.jmx` and populate the user variables
 2. Run the test `HEAP="-Xms512m -Xmx4096m" ./_PATH_TO_JMETER_/bin/jmeter.sh -n -t ./hc-write-data.jmx -l ./results.log -e -o ./report`

-In case of Webiny we first let this test run until we had 1M records inside the `Order` content model, and only then started the benchmark where we measured the results.

 ### Benchmark 3: Headless CMS - Different read operations that are performed on 1 million records using the Read API